Adrian and Natalia of Nicomedia: Feast day and patronage

-Russian Orthodox icon of the martyrs Adrian and Natalia.
+11th-century Russian Orthodox icon of the martyrs Adrian and Natalia.

 In the Eastern Orthodox Church, Saint Adrian shares a feast day with his wife on 26 August in the Church Calendar, which for the majority of Orthodox Christians remains on the Julian Calendar, is on 8 September in the Gregorian and global civil calendars; he also has feast days alone on 4 March.
 In the Roman Catholic Church, he is venerated alone, without his wife, on September 8.
 The Coptic Orthodox Church likewise venerates St. Adrian and his companions on the third day of the Coptic month known as Nesi (corresponding to September 8), mentioning his wife's role during the Synaxarion reading of that day.

 Saint Hadrian was the chief military saint of Northern Europe for many ages, second only to Saint George, and is much revered in Flanders, Germany and the north of France.
 He is usually represented armed, with an anvil in his hands or at his feet.

 Sant'Adriano al Foro, a church in the Roman Forum (founded AD 630), was named in his honour.
 The name was later transferred to Santa Maria della Mercede e Sant'Adriano a Villa Albani (1958) when the old church was demolished.